-Since our inception in 1980, we have incurred losses of approximately \$327.7 million and substantially all of our revenue has been derived from research and development contracts with the U.S. government.
+Since our inception in 1980, we have incurred losses of approximately \$369.2 million and substantially all of our revenue has been derived from research and development contracts with the U.S. government.
 We have not yet generated any material revenue from product sales and we have incurred expenses related to research and development, general and administrative charges and acquired in-process research and development resulting from two acquisitions.
 We expect to continue to incur losses in the future as we continue our research and development efforts and seek approval from various regulatory agencies for our product candidates, but there can be no assurance that we will obtain approval for our product candidates and achieve revenues from product sales.

-As of March 31, 2012, we had cash and cash equivalents of \$30.6 million and we anticipate receiving continued funding from the U.S. government to pursue the development of our therapeutics against Ebola and Marburg.
-Combined together, we believe these sources provide us with sufficient cash to fund operations at least through the following 12 months.
-In addition, we are likely to pursue additional funding through public or private financings and cash generated from establishing collaborations or licensing our technology to other companies.
-Should our funding from the U.S. government cease or be delayed, it would have a significant negative impact on our financial condition and on this guidance and we would likely be forced to significantly curtail our research and development efforts.
+As of September 30, 2012, we had cash and cash equivalents of \$38.0 million and in October 2012, we received \$16.4 million from the sale of stock and \$5.6 million from the exercise of previously outstanding warrants.
+Our principal sources of liquidity are equity financings and revenue from our U.S. government research contracts.
+We anticipate receiving continued funding from the U.S. government to pursue the development of our therapeutic against Marburg and are likely to pursue additional funding through public or private financings and cash generated from establishing collaborations or licensing our technology to other companies.
+Our principal uses of cash are research and development expenses, general and administrative expenses and other working capital requirements.
+Many of these uses of cash are discretionary in nature and can be significantly reduced at the discretion of management and our Board of Directors.
+The Company believes these sources of cash and potential reductions in discretionary spending, when combined together, would provide us with sufficient cash to fund operations at least through the following 12 months.
+Should our funding from the U.S. government cease or be further delayed, it would have a negative impact on our financial condition and we would significantly reduce our research and development efforts for therapeutics against the Marburg virus.